GeotrekCE/Geotrek-mobile/README.md

 - All others resources are provided by the api
   _We download a global package for offline mode when user downloads his first trek_

+## Firebase Analytics

+In order to use Firebase analytics, you had to create a Firebase App.
+Then store google-services.json and GoogleService-Info.plist in ./Analytics/ Uncomment the concerned line in config.xml and set true to useFirebase variable in environment files

 ## Documentation

 [Access to extensive documentation](https://geotrekce.github.io/Geotrek-mobile)